MethodsofRadish/rosalind_repo/README.md

 *Perform the operation using a method and return or print the answer

-I will stive to explain my logic and process through the use of comments in the code.
+I will strive to explain my logic and process through the use of comments in the code.